cbourke/CSCE156-Lab09/readme.md

     in the project explorer.

 2. Click "play" button like normal, but a "Run As" dialog box should popup.
 Select "Run on Server" and "OK".
+Alternatively, select the dropdown in the play button and select "Run As", "Run on Server"

 3. Under "Basic" select "J2EE Preview" and click "Finish"